Consensys/evm-dafny/VERIFICATION.md

 So what have we proved with this process?
 Several interesting properties:

-- first, we have proved correctness **for all inputs** (satisfying the preconditions).
+- first, we have proved correctness **for all inputs** satisfying the preconditions.
 It is a symbolic and logical reasoning process, not a _testing_ process.
 This is equivalent to exhaustively testing all inputs (and there are more than `2^257` possible inputs).
 - second, with `Post0` we have a guarantee that the code snippet never runs out of gas.
 Of course this is true provided there is enough gas initially, as per `Pre1` which gives us a lower bound on what is needed to avoid an out-of-gas exception.
 - third, we have proved that no exceptions related to stack under/overflow occur: otherwise we would reach an `INVALID` state which is ruled out by `Post0`
-- finally, we have proved that the code snippet correctly detects overflows in addition (`Post1` and `Post2`), and this for any values of `x` and `y` initially on the stack.
+- finally, we have proved that the code snippet correctly detects overflows in addition modulo (`Post1` and `Post2`), and this for any values of `x` and `y` initially on the stack.

 ## A loop program